aaron-grau/curic/html-css/readings/advanced_selectors.md

 ## Attribute selectors

 We can target elements with specified attributes by using `[]` .
-This is a popular way to style form input elements because of how much they differ based on their type attribute.
+This is a popular way to style form input elements based on their type attribute.
+This is useful because of how much input elements differ between browsers.

 ```css
     input[type="radio"] {